 New York Private Schools: Vouchers or not, you’ll need to adapt.

-And schools in other states, take note.
-This article will help you deal with regulatory change coming your way.
+Schools in other states, take note.
+This article will help you deal with regulatory changes coming your way.

 Reality Check: Although New York City’s educational system is exceptionally well-funded, its public schools are lagging behind.

 Sadly, there has been a steady decline in the standards of the public education system in NYC.
 Although recent standardized test scores are up, the Manhattan Institute attributes the recent boost in test scores to an easier test format, fewer questions, and unlimited testing time.
 A result of the dumbing down effect?

 Various social media and educational forums also suggest that parents are in fear for their children’s safety and concerned about the quality of education their kids are receiving within the public education system.

 Ok, I hear you ask “How can we turn this problem into a revenue opportunity for our private schools?”

 Well, let’s treat this as an equation and go over everything we know so far:

 Great Schools + Satisfied Parents – High Tuition – No State Aid – Decreasing Enrollment + Vouchers = ?

 Plus (+) Private school parents are significantly more satisfied across all categories , and NYC has some of the finest schools in the country.